beginning of content

 When should I see my doctor about painful sex?

-You do not have to have sex if it is painful.
-Go to see a doctor you can talk to openly.
+You do not have to have sex if it’s painful.
+Go to a doctor you can talk to openly.
 Often it can take a while for the problems that cause painful sex to go away.
-Still having sex while it’s painful may delay your recovery.
+Still having sex while it’s painful might make things worse.

-If you have painful sex, it is important to see your doctor to check what the cause is.
+If you have painful sex, it’s important to see your doctor to check what the cause is.

 Talk to your doctor about the most appropriate treatment for you.